backleft/CPSC411HW2/README.md

 ## Disclaimer for the clientSide:

+fixed the Security Error and is working now

-had a socket connection error that says that the information sent over unsafe connection is not acceptable.
-Was not able to fix it.
+~~had a socket connection error that says that the information sent over unsafe connection is not acceptable.
+Was not able to fix it.~~~

 ## Disclaimer for the ServerSide:
 For this to run, please change the path in the Database.swift to wherever this project was downloaded to.